 You have legal rights to a fair settlement, and you deserve protection.
-With the right workers’ comp experts at MDSW Legal fighting hard on your behalf, you won’t have to let the insurance companies or your employer take advantage of you after an accident.
+With the right workers’ comp s at MDSW Legal fighting hard on your behalf, you won’t have to let the insurance companies or your employer take advantage of you after an accident.

 Steps to Take After a Workplace Injury

 There are certain steps that need to be taken after a workplace accident in order to secure a workers’ compensation claim.
 The statute of limitations for a workers’ compensation claim is two years under SC Code § 42-15-40.
 However, there are other deadlines that must also be met.
 For instance, you must report your workplace injury to your employer within 90 days.

 Verbal notice is sufficient, but additional notification through email will create a paper trail that you may need in case of a problem with your claim.